ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

   - Azure + ISO 27001:2018
   - Azure + ISO 27018:2019

 When you create a new Assessment, you must create a new group for the Assessment or assign the Assessment to an existing group.
+Groups can not be created as stand-alone entities.
 It's recommended that you determine a grouping strategy for your organization *before* adding new assessments.
 By default, a Group named "Default Group" is available for your initial Assessments.
+Groups do not have any security properties, all permissions are associated with Assessments.

 When working with groups, remember: